joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/09/us/politics/trump-clinton-emails-state-department.html?searchResultPosition=3

 **Hurricane Delta Brings High Winds and Rain to Louisiana’s Coast**\
-`Storm surge rose more than seven feet on Friday in some areas of Louisiana, where Hurricane Delta made landfall in the evening as a Category 2.
-The storm hit 20 miles east of Hurricane Laura’s landfall six weeks earlier.`\
+`Storm surge rose more than seven feet on Friday in some areas of Louisiana, where Hurricane Delta made landfall as a Category 2 storm.
+It struck 20 miles east of Hurricane Laura’s landfall six weeks earlier.`\
 https://nytimes.com/video/us/100000007388530/hurricane-delta-louisiana.html?searchResultPosition=4

 **A.O.C.’s Mistake in Pulling Out of a Rabin Memorial**\